365businessdev/docs/docs/en-us/365-business-proxy-application/plugins/file.md

+# File Plugin

+The **File Plugin** of the 365 business Proxy Application enables full access to local file systems, network drives and UNC paths.

+It is one of the **Standard Plugins** and can be installed directly via the **Proxy Application Clients** page in Microsoft Dynamics 365 Business Central.

 ---
-title: File Plugin
----

-The **File** plugin in 365 business Proxy Application provides full access to the local file system, as well as available network drives or UNC paths.

-The File plugin is one of the standard plugins of 365 business Proxy Application and can be installed directly via the **Proxy Application Clients** page.

-## Objects
+## AL integration

-The following procedures are available through `bdev.PRX Proxy Application` codeunit (ID 5523630).
+All functions are provided via the code unit `bdev.PRX Proxy Application` (ID 5523630).

 ### Example

-In the following example, the specified folder is read out.
-It then checks whether the "hello-world.txt" file already exists and deletes it if necessary.
-A new file "hello-world.txt" with the content "Hello, World!" is then created.
+In the following example, a folder is read in, an existing file is deleted if necessary and a new file with the content “Hello, World!” is created:

 ```al